Nancypatel1103/ComplianceClient/CE_REGISTRATION/CE_REGISTRATION.md

     ![image 31](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/6a3bb0ba-d8b2-44d5-9bfc-75c0a048eba4)

 ## How to open terminal
+A command has to be written to connect to CE and a terminal is required for that.
 1. Click on the pen located on the right side of your Device.

    ![image 32](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c71c98c7-c062-4d46-b6d6-c2f4ab17c956)